-We support individuals where they are at in life and make every effort to tailor our services to meet the self-determined needs of each client so that we may help them work towards stable, permanent housing.
+We meet individuals where they are at and make every effort to tailor our services to meet the self-determined needs of each client so that we may help them work towards stable, permanent housing.

 We’re constantly working towards the safest stay possible and are proud to be leaders in the provision of services to intoxicated persons.
 We offer one-on-one care to all participants and also provide them a non-criminalized experience with phone access, food services and extended supports for addictions and other challenges.

 Our Outreach Team aims to develop relationships with anyone who identifies as homeless in our community.
 Outreach Mentors support these individuals in a planned transition to permanent housing and also work on community-based support to build personal capacity and future successes.
 Homeless Outreach Mentors work with all of Main Street Project’s services to support each community member’s success.

 People who experience chronic homelessness often have multiple barriers to obtaining stable housing.
 Project Breakaway is a Housing First initiative that provides intensive case management for chronically homeless individuals in our community.
 The program improves their overall quality of life and reduces dependence on public services.
 In collaboration with a number of partners, this program is designed to help individuals build stability.
 Project Breakaway uses a holistic-intensive care model that supports and empowers participants to reach their personal goals.
 Four Transition Service Workers are dedicated to the project.
 They have a caseload of up to 25 individuals who may be in acute crisis or transitioning with supports to stability.